Asaye/react-native-system-applications/docs/alarm.md

         }
  ```

-<p style = "text-align: justify">Invoking the <code>_scheduleNotification()</code> function schedules an alarm to be fired after one minute.
+<p style = "text-align: justify">Invoking the <code>_scheduleNotification()</code> function schedules an alarm to be fired on Sep 01 2019 @ 8:30:00 AM local time.
 When the notification is fired an event will also be emitted and the string representation of the <code>params</code> field defined within the function will be sent back as a response.</code></p>

 #### update(Object options):